The Million Dollar Hunting Experience

 Relive your great hunt.
 Share your story and get entered to win great prizes!

-The winner will receive a 2018 hunting package including a guided group hunt with a premier outfitter, lodging, travel and meal stipends, and a new Winchester SX4 Black Shadow shotgun.
+The person with the most votes will receive a 2018 hunting package including a guided group hunt with a premier outfitter, lodging, travel and meal stipends, and a new Winchester SX4 Black Shadow shotgun.
 Other great prizes include a Mud River gun sleeve, upland hunting clothing and a custom video of Your Great Hunt.

 Why Hunt in Brown County?